Safaris aren’t just for the African bush. We’ve rounded up some of our top safaris around the world to inspire your next Ker & Downey journey.

 Explore Botswana as the first African explorers did: in mokoros and on foot.
 This Botswana walking safari combines three days of walking in the Okavango Delta with four days on a canoe trail on the Selinda Spillway (depending on water levels).
 Each day offers something different and a chance to uncover the bush’s many surprises.

 During the Amazon’s wet season, you can explore the Amazon River and deep into the rainforest via a skiff.
 From there, you’ll have an excellent vantage point of sloths high above, squirrel monkeys swinging from branches, and the amazing birdlife that can be found in the rainforest.
 The best part about an Amazon safari is the naturalist guides though – their passion for nature and the Amazon’s wildlife is infectious.
 They can locate any bird by their song, know where to find caimans in the dark, can smell monkeys from a distance, and call pink dolphins closer to the skiff.
 If you need more convincing to take an Amazon safari, be sure to read Amy’s blog about her time aboard the Amazon Aria.

 A Winter Safari in India

 Hemis National Park is believed to have the highest density of snow leopards of any protected area in the world.
 The high altitude park lies in the eastern Ladakh region and is famous for being the best place to spot snow leopards in the wild.
-Head there during the winter to seek out the elusive snow leopard among other wildlife like the Tibetan argali sheep, ibex, urial, wild mountain goat, blue sheep, chukhar, snowcocks, and golden eagles.
+For your best chance at spotting them, head there in the winter.
+In the cooler months, leopards come down from higher altitude following their food making the elusive creature easier to spot.
+Other wildlife to keep an eye out for include the Tibetan argali sheep, ibex, urial, wild mountain goat, blue sheep, chukhar, snowcocks, and golden eagles.